wolfjazz/fixed-point-math/docs/arithmetics/clamp.md

 Clamping functions are essential for maintaining values within specific ranges, ensuring efficient and safe mathematical computations with `Sq` instances.
 Each operation is optimized to leverage the static nature of `Sq` values, ensuring computations are both fast and reliable, with checks and balances performed at compile-time to prevent runtime errors and ensure type safety.

 **Note**: Although multiplication and division are used for rescaling *value* in the following sections for clarity, the actual implementation relies on the `s2s` function.
-By default, this function uses shift operations unless the user has explicitly selected multiplication/division.
+By default, this function uses shift operations unless multiplication/division was explicitly selected.
 See [Helpers](../utilities/helpers.md) for details.

 ---